tcmxx/UnityTensorflowKeras/Documents/Training-SL.md

 The example scene `UnityTensorflow/Examples/Pong/PongSL` shows how to use supervised learning to train the neural network from how you are playing the game yourself.

-## Overall Steps
+## Overall Steps to Setup
 1. Create a environment using ML-Agent API.
 See the [instruction from Unity](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Create-New.md)
 3. Change the BrainType of your brain to `InternalTrainable` in inspector.
 2. Create a Trainer
 	1. Attach a `TrainerMimic.cs` to any GameObject.
-    2. Create a `TrainerParamsMimic` scriptable object with proper parameters in your project and assign it to the Params field in `TrainerMimic.cs`.
+    2. Create a `TrainerParamsMimic` scriptable object with proper parameters in your project(in project window selelct `Create/ml-agent/ppo/TrainerParamsMimic`), and assign it to the Params field in `TrainerMimic.cs`.
     3. Assign the Trainer to the `Trainer` field of your Brain.
 3. Create a Model
 	1. Attach a `SupervisedLearningModel.cs` to any GameObject.
-    2. Create a `SupervisedLearningNetworkSimple` scriptable object in your project and assign it to the Network field in `SupervisedLearningModel.cs`.
+    2. Create a `SupervisedLearningNetworkSimple` scriptable object in your project(in project window selelct `Create/ml-agent/ppo/SupervisedLearningNetworkSimple`), and assign it to the Network field in `SupervisedLearningModel.cs`.
     3. Assign the created Model to the `modelRef` field of in `TrainerMimic.cs`

 4. Create a Decision